Skip to content

 6. Peen each bead to prevent shrinkage stress

 Peening is when you tap all over the red hot bead with a small rounded hammer immediately after welding it.
-Peening will stretch the weld metal and reduce the shrinkage forces.
+Peening will stretch the bead and reduce the shrinkage forces.

 As a result, the bead will have lower residual stress and cracking risk.

-Start from the crater and use rapid blows that will lightly indent the weld metal.
-Hitting the bead too hard or too long will harden the weld metal and make things worse.
-That is called work hardening.
+Start from the crater and use rapid blows that will lightly indent the bead.
+Hitting the bead too hard or for too long will harden it, making things worse.
+We call this work hardening.

 You may also use a rounded chisel or an electric needle scaler with round needles.